kodecocodes/english-style-guide/README.md

 **login, log in**

 "log in" is the verb.
 You log in to your WordPress account to write your tutorial.
 "login" is the adjective (or, if you _really_ must, the noun).
-WordPress gives you access to writing tools when it processes your login request.
+"WordPress gives you access to writing tools when it processes your login request."

 **long-press**